INDEPENDENT LEARNING

 1. WHAT is Independent Learning?

-Decide how you would define Independent Learning and then see how many other teachers agree with you.
+Decide how you would define Independent Learning and then see how many other

 Based on their views what would you add, delete or change from your definition?